TrustlessDAO/trustless-dao-book/src/vision.md

 - **Standards of Good Faith**: Clearly defined and widely accepted expectations.
 - **Improved Security**: Tangible benefits for the entire Web3 ecosystem.

-**IndependentDisclosure** is just the foundation.
-We are committed to evolving and expanding this system until direct, peer-to-peer vulnerability disclosure is the default choice for researchers and protocols alike.
+IndependentDisclosure is just the foundation.
+We are committed to evolving and expanding this system until direct disclosure is the default choice for researchers and protocols alike.
 We hope you will join us on this journey.